 I have always been a planner oriented person.
 I love notebooks and pens and making lists.
 I love seeing items I have to-do written down.
 It helps me to keep order and meet the needs of my family and others while still getting time to do some of the things I love to do too (like write on this blog here).Planning has been a help to me in caring well for my home and family.
-Click To Tweet

-I'd like to walk through with you today how I use my planner to plan my days.
-It isn't meant to be copied buy to spark ideas on ways you can plan your days working with the way God has wired you.
+I’d like to walk through with you today how I use my planner to plan my days.
+It isn’t meant to be copied but to spark ideas on ways you can plan your days working with the way God has wired you.

 The days and weeks I take the time to plan well are the ones that are my most productive and efficient.
 I hope you’ll be encouraged today to grab a few nuggets that may work for you and your life.

 Areas I Plan:

 Goals for the Year – (Grow in Godliness, Love my Family, Serve in the Church, Fellowship with Christians, Evangelize non-Christians, Attend to my Work, Care for My Physical Health)

 Category List – (Home, Family, Calls/Letters, Blog Tasks, Office Work, Ministry/Church, Personal)

 Top 10 Benefits I Love about Using a Planner:

 - Helps me to manage my time well